Azure/azure-iot-device-ecosystem/kits/getstarted/p-nucleo-azure1.md

-Open  file ```azure1_config.h``` and update ```AZUREDEVICECONNECTIONSTRING``` with the credentials retrieved once completed device registration in IoT Hub as described in [Step 1.1][lnk-setup-iot-hub].
+Open  file ```azure1_config.h``` and update ```AZUREDEVICECONNECTIONSTRING``` with the credentials retrieved once completed device registration in IoT Hub as described in [here][lnk-setup-iot-hub].
 You have also to set here SSID and Password for Wi-Fi access point by replacing ```AZURE_DEFAULT_SSID``` and ```AZURE_DEFAULT_SECKEY```.